So What is a Prepaid Credit Card?

 Once the funds are cleared this enables the user to then spend the balance.
 As the amount topped up with your own money you can only spend what you load.
 And is accepted depending on the brand card you have chosen but is accepted worldwide including on the internet and overseas.

 A prepaid card also described as a bank account debit card.
 Offered by most high street banks whereas with your bank you can only spend what you have in the account.
 Prepaid cards offer no overdraft facility.
 Prepaid cards are the same as credit cards but without the credit.
 The majority of UK prepaid card providers offer cards embossed with your own name, and all offer a chip and pin facility, where the new ones also offer contactless facilities.

 What is a Prepaid Card?

 There are many benefits of using a pre-paid credit card, regardless of your financial status.
-See our feature-benefits of prepaid cards for more information about how prepay cards can help you.
+See our feature-benefits of prepaid cards for more information about how prepaid cards can help you?u.